raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 Now we are extending `Foo` for those objects that are both a `Foo` and a `Bar`, but not modifying the definition of `Foo`.[^well-actually]

-[^well-actually]: As orginally professed, the Open-Closed Principle had more to do with saying that a language or system should allow things to be modified by adding subclasses and so forth, while strongly discouraging changing original things.
-So in the late eighties and early nineties, overriding methods was in keeping with the Open/Closed Principle, because superclasses remeain closed to modification.
+[^well-actually]: As originally professed, the Open-Closed Principle had more to do with saying that a language or system should allow things to be modified by adding subclasses and so forth, while strongly discouraging changing original things.
+So in the late eighties and early nineties, overriding methods was in keeping with the Open/Closed Principle, because superclasses remain closed to modification.
 This was a good idea at the time, because it encouraged building systems that didn't have [brittle dependencies](https://en.wikipedia.org/wiki/Fragile_base_class).
 It has since evolved to have much more in common with LSP.

 The "final-by-default" tribe of OO programmers like their programs to confirm to LSP and Open/Closed.
-This makes them nervious of language features that encourage overriding methods.
+This makes them nervous of language features that encourage overriding methods.
 [![Reconfiguring the Station](/assets/images/reconfiguring.jpg)](https://www.flickr.com/photos/gsfc/6377206309)

 ### mixins and final-by-default